neuro-ml/domain_shift_anatomy/README.md

 Original repository: https://github.com/deepmind/surface-distance

 There is a minor error in `surface_distance/metrics.py`: the line `102` should be commented, please do it (might be already fixed by the time you are reading this)

-###### 4. Python & Torch versions we used:
+###### 3. Python & PyTorch versions we used:
-1) Python: 3.7.6
+1) Python: 3.8.5
-2) Torch: 1.7.1
+2) torch: 1.8.1

 ### Reproducing the Experiments

-1) The path to your local copy of CC359 should be specified here: `config/assets/dataset/cc359.config`.
+1. The path to your local copy of CC359 should be specified here: `config/assets/dataset/cc359.config`.
 You should place `config/assets/dataset/meta.csv` in the same folder with the data.
 From the available in `CC359` ground truths we used the "Silver standard" binary mask (https://sites.google.com/view/calgary-campinas-dataset/download)

-2) You should specify the 'device' on which you are going to run an experiment by setting the corresponding variable 'device', in `/config/assets/core/` (line 78)
+2. You should specify the 'device' on which you are going to run an experiment by setting the corresponding variable 'device', in `/config/assets/core/` (line 78)

-3) To run a single experiment, please follow the steps below:
+3. To run a single experiment, please follow the steps below:

 First, the experiment structure should be created:
 ```